Roof Repair in Denver, CO — Leaks, Storm Damage, Flashing & More

 Seasonal and drainage symptoms:

-- Leaks appearing during snowmelt — water backing up at eave lines or under shingles during thaw
+- Leaks appearing during snowmelt — water backing up at eave lines or under shingles during thaw cycles

 - Water staining at interior walls near gutters or fascia